scionwest/ValidatableBase/README.md

 Model Validation for Universal WinRT Apps.
 Since Universal WinRT apps targeting Windows 8.1 and Windows Phone 8.1 lack built in, easy to use data Validation, I wrote a quick model object that can be used to add validation to your apps.

+For information on why I went this direction, you can read my blog post on it [HERE](http://www.sullinger.us/blog/2014/7/4/custom-object-validation-in-winrt)

 An example model, providing validation making sure the name is not blank.

     public class ModelFixture : ValidatableBase